briandrum/codes.forchagrin.com/_chapters/chapter-1149-wireless-telecommunications-facilities.md

-    of coverages when made available to the wireless telecommunications industry, or to cover those amounts and types of coverages a wireless telecommunications tower owner in Cuyahoga County customarily requires carriers to provide for the owner’s benefit.
+    of coverages when made available to the wireless telecommunications industry, or to cover those amounts and types of coverages a wireless telecommunications tower owner in Cuyahoga County customarily requires carriers to provide for the owner's benefit.

 2. _(b)_ The Administrator may waive any of the above requirements which he determines to be inapplicable in specific instances.